mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 Now, in the setter we want to record some metadata about the assignment.
 We put that data into an `__elOrigin` object that we store on the DOM element.

 Most importantly, we want to capture a stack trace so we know where the assignment happened.
-We can capture a stack trace by creating an `Error` object and reading its `stack` property.
+We can capture a stack trace by creating a new `Error` object.

 {% highlight javascript %}
 {